 Each candidate must posses a Master's degree in Orthotics and Prosthetics from a CAAHEP accredited program.

 Internationally educated orthotists/prosthetists must submit their transcripts via the World Education Services (WES) Education Evaluation.
 The evaluation must clearly identify that a master's degree or higher in orthotics and prosthetics was awarded.

-- Interviews.
-Upon receipt of your application, you may be contacted for a phone interview.
-Select applicants will be interviewed remotely through a zoom video call in January or February.
+- Interviews: Select applicants will be interviewed remotely through a Zoom video call in January.

 - Decision date: We will notify candidates of our decision starting February 1.